thuan2412/Joint-covariate-alignment-and-concept-alignment/README.md

 --input_dir=/my/sweep/output/path

 Note: please take a look at the tested algorithms in "algorithms.py".
 The algorithms are denoted from 1, 2, ..., up to 8 in order of ERM, IRM, IB_ERM, IB_IRM, CEM, IRM_MMD, CEM_MMD, and CEM_CORAL.
 We have different names for ERM, IRM, IB_ERM algorithms so these algorithms can run together without conflict.
 However, to keep the same number of hyper-parameters and utilize the existing source code, all algorithms IB_IRM, CEM, IRM_MMD, CEM_MMD, and CEM_CORAL are under the same name of "IB_IRM" - because they are very similar, just having a bit of change at the loss function.
 Please select only one algorithm from five algorithms IB_IRM, CEM, IRM_MMD, CEM_MMD, and CEM_CORAL to run at a time and comment out other ones.
 In the default code, we are using the CEM algorithm and commented out IB_IRM, IRM_MMD, CEM_MMD, and CEM_CORAL.

+Our code is based on this repo at https://github.com/thuan2412/conditional_entropy_minimization_for_domain_generalization.